 - Smallville lampshades this by having a comic-geek-turned-supervillain threatening to push Chloe off a tall building and that it is "big in the nineties".

 - Iron Enforcer represented this type of "super hero" in the first season of Who Wants to Be a Superhero?.
 Unfortunately for him, Stan Lee is not fond of this archetype.
 So he made him a villain instead.

 - Xena: Warrior Princess.
 It's all there; stripperiffic costume, a dark, violent past, a name that is spelt with an "X", a distinct lack of compunction about killing her enemies, frequent brooding, sarcasm and extreme badassery.

 - The WWF trend was the direct result of having to compete with WCW, who hit on this concept with the New World Order.
 While the nWo were essentially just popular villains, the Wolfpac formed and as definite 90s antiheroes up until the Finger Poke of Doom.
 The most successful aspects of the WWF's Attitude Era were directly inspired by the nWo, the Austin vs. McMahon feud, almost universally considered the key to the WWF's resurgence, is the nWo vs. WCW with the roles reversed.
-WWE also borrowed heavily from the growing underground success story known as ECW and allowed a number of wrestlers to develop their own grittier gimmicks but the need to change was a result of WCW's runaway success with the nWo angle.
+WWF also borrowed heavily from the growing underground success story known as ECW (Austin shared many traits with The Sandman for instance) and allowed a number of wrestlers to develop their own grittier gimmicks but the need to change was a result of WCW's runaway success with the nWo angle.

 - The ongoing success of MMA (UFC in particular) in 2010 has seen a partial revival of this trope in WWE with the resurgence of the newly-turned Randy Orton (especially when compared to his Hoganesque counterpart John Cena).